 Parking: Pharmacy residents park free in approved locations at each hospital.

-Elizabeth Badgley, PharmD, BCPS, is the General Medicine & Surgery clinical specialist at Henrico Doctors’ Hospital – Parham campus.
-She is the preceptor for the General Medicine rotation and also offers a Surgical Elective rotation.
+Elizabeth Badgley, PharmD, BCPS, is the General Medicine & Surgery clinical specialist at Henrico Doctors’ Hospital – Parham campus and the residency program director.
+She is the preceptor for the General Medicine rotation, Surgical Elective rotation and longitudinal biostatistics and transitions of care rotations.
 Dr. Badgley received her Doctor of Pharmacy degree from the State University at Buffalo School of Pharmacy & Pharmaceutical Sciences and completed her PGY-1 pharmacy practice residency at UPMC Hamot in Erie, Pennsylvania.
 She joined Henrico Doctors’ Hospital in 2013 where she enjoys serving as a preceptor to students and residents.

-Eve Bell (Woodum), PharmD, BCPS, has served the residency program in various capacities since 2006.
-In addition to precepting the Internal Medicine rotation, she teaches outpatient classes for the cardiopulmonary rehabilitation program and serves as a provider in Coumadin Clinic.
-Dr. Bell is a 2003 graduate of Duquesne University in Pittsburgh, Pennsylvania.
+Eve Bell-Woodum, PharmD, BCPS, has served the residency program in various capacities since 2006.
+In addition to precepting the Internal Medicine rotation, she teaches outpatient classes for the cardiopulmonary rehabilitation program.
+Dr. Bell-Woodum is a 2003 graduate of Duquesne University in Pittsburgh, Pennsylvania.
 She completed an ASHP-accredited pharmacy practice residency as one of the first two nationwide residents for McKesson Medication Management.
-Dr. Bell was recognized as the Virginia Commonwealth University Preceptor of the Year award recipient in 2009 and serves as a VCU Experiential Education Advisor.
+Dr. Bell-Woodum was recognized as the Virginia Commonwealth University Preceptor of the Year award recipient in 2009 and serves as a VCU Experiential Education Advisor.
 She also volunteers as an ASHP Practitioner Surveyor, assisting with the accreditation and reaccreditation of residency programs nationwide.